qizhenkang/myEnglish/README.md

 ## My daily English

 **Small changes make a huge difference.** To improve programming skills and seek employment in the future, I have been solving the _[LeetCode](https://github.com/qizhenkang/myLeetCode)_ daily challenge.
 Similarly, I think it also helpful to practice English every day.
 So, the daily English studying is recorded here.

-To achieve the goal, I'd like to write something everyday.
-It may be a short story or a sparkle idea.

 | Number | Sentence                                                | Structure[^3] | Mastery |    Time    |
 | :----: | :------------------------------------------------------ | :-----------: | :-----: | :--------: |